stone-payments/affiliation-web-components/packages/affiliation-merchant-addresses-list/README.md

 # Sling Merchant Addresses Business Card Component.

-This component renders a card element with the merchant contacts information within.
+This component renders a card element with the merchant addresses information inside.
 It uses both card and list basic components as content wrappers.

 ## Usage